 Setting the Last Stone: Finishing a Dry-Laid Stone Wall in Maine

-Without much fanfare, the last stone is set in place.
-It’s a moment that feels slightly monumental and strangely ordinary all at once.
-You step back to take one last look at the work—at how every stone fits together to create something timeless.
-Then you pack up your tools, and just like that, it’s on to the next one.
+Without any fanfare, you set the last stone in place.
+A moment that feels both slightly monumental and strangely ordinary.
+You pack up your tools, take one last look and off you go to the next one.

 artistic dry laid stone wall by Joe Norton of Norton Stoneworks.
 Based in Brunswick, Maine, serving Harpswell, Freeport and the coast of Maine.